Grilled Ribs - Super Easy! - The Woks of Life

 Why Grilling Individual Pork Ribs Is A Great (Better?)
 Method

 When most people think of pork ribs, they think of a whole rack, falling off the bone, with lots of barbecue sauce.
-We’re not knocking that version, but these juicy individual grilled ribs are something different, and in my humble opinion, even better!
+We’re not knocking that version (see Kaitlin’s Instant Pot rendition), but these juicy individual grilled ribs are something different, and in my humble opinion, even better!

 When you cut the ribs into individual pieces before instead of after cooking, there are multiple important benefits: